dps923/winter2017/course-outline-addendum.md

 **Garvan Keeley**
 - Professor Keeley can be reached by email, at garvan.keeley@senecacollege.ca
-- Professor Keeley is on campus on Mondays, with office hours from 10:45am to 11:30am in room T2094
+- Professor Keeley is on campus and teaching in-class on Mondays, with drop-in office hours from 10:45am to 11:30am in room T2094

 **Peter McIntyre**
-- Professor McIntyre’s contact information is available at <a href="http://petermcintyre.com/welcome/contact/" target="_blank">this link</a>
+- Professor McIntyre’s contact information is available at [this link](http://petermcintyre.com/welcome/contact/)
-- Professor McIntyre’s timetable is available at <a href="http://petermcintyre.com/welcome/timetable/" target="_blank">this link</a>
+- Professor McIntyre is teaching in-class on Thursdays, and his timetable is available at [this link](http://petermcintyre.com/welcome/timetable/)
 <br>

 ### Planned schedule of topics, tests, and assignments
-The planned schedule of topics, tests, and assignments is available at <a title="DPS913 Weekly Schedule" href="http://petermcintyre.com/dps923/weekly-schedule/"  target="_blank">this link</a>.
+The planned schedule of topics, tests, and assignments is available on this web site's [home page](README.md).
 <br>

 ### Other information